Cholón language: Recent history

-The language was previously thought to be extinct but a native speaker was discovered in 2021, in the city of Juanjuí.
-Martha Pérez Valderrama is believed to be the last remaining speaker of Cholón.
+The language was previously thought to be extinct, but a native speaker was identified in 2021 in the city of Juanjuí.
+Martha Pérez Valderrama is believed to be one of the last remaining rememberers or semispeakers of Cholón.
 However, her cousin Clemente also speaks Cholón, and she reports that there are more speakers in the area.
 Despite the last fully fluent speakers dying in the 1990s, the current speakers can produce brief texts, not being limited to basic words and phrases.